I speak to a lot of small business owners, and often when I ask them what CRM they are using I will receive one of the following responses:

 An appropriate CRM set up is designed to scale with your business, growing in size and capacity as your business grows.

-Stepping into business ownership brings unique struggles and opportunities, one of which is suddenly becoming the target of B2B marketers and salesman.
+Stepping into business ownership brings unique struggles and opportunities, one of which is suddenly becoming the target of B2B marketers and salesmen.

 This whole other world of marketing and advertising has suddenly been directed towards you.